The BCG Online Case Study – Questions It Covers & How to Prepare

 The online case does not cover exactly the same material as the GMAT so this isn’t a perfect study guide, but it’s quite good.

-Pay particular attention to questions in the the quantitative and integrated reasoning sections.
+Pay particular attention to questions in the quantitative and integrated reasoning sections.
 See our resource section below for recommended test-prep guides.

 3. Review your GMAT test practice questions for trends in the types of questions you missed.